manalsolanki/SearchByIngredient/README.md

         - 1st input : carrot
         - 2nd input : corn
         - 3rd input : pepper
-    - So the output will be 3 dishes Sweet Corn Soup, Vegetable lasagna and egetable noodles.
+    - So the output will be 3 dishes Sweet Corn Soup, Vegetable lasagna and vegetable noodles.
     - As corn & carrot are present in sweet corn soup and carrot & pepper are in lasagna and noodles.

+- Have a recipe.html which specifies (currently) only one recipe but we can make similar in future.

 - Current Limitation : The input we are giving should be the same name as mentioned in the code.